averycheng-Hulab/iCDC/bulk/README.md

 Only analysis **code** is provided.

-> **To protect unpublished data, all data and result folders are intentionally left empty.
+> **To protect unpublished data, all data and result folders are deposited with demo data.
 > Only code is provided to ensure reproducibility without exposing sensitive information.**

 ---